ugwigr/kgbase-client/README.md

 )
 ```

-If you want to link another table vertex:
+If you want to create edge from existing vertex:
 ```python
 result = q.update_vertex(
     project_id='ctx-M57S8onUVXwdNMRgHPf',